Blogging is the most simple and easy-to-understand job out there, but learning how to start one can be the real challenge.

-Without dealing with any crazy computer codes, there is no reason as to why you shouldn’t start your very own blog.
+Without dealing with any crazy computer codes, there is no reason why you shouldn’t start your very own blog.

 I mean, what is cooler than being able to say that you own your very own piece of online real estate?

-And what more cooler can it be to say that you make actual money from it?
+And what cooler can it be to say that you make actual money from it?

-There are many reasons to start a blog and you will only be doing yourself a favor if you started today.
+There are many reasons to start a blog, and you will only be doing yourself a favor if you start today.

 You have nothing to lose and everything to gain, so get started today and prepare yourself for the future.